 These creamers can contain hydrogenated vegetable oils, added sugar, and additional calories, which could potentially contribute to weight gain.

 When choosing a non-dairy creamer, it’s crucial to read the label and be aware of the fat and caloric content.

 There are various alternative milk options to consider when aiming to reduce the fat content of your coffee, such as:

 - Soy milk: Soy milk is plant-based milk with a creamy texture, which makes it a popular choice for coffee.
 It has a moderate fat content (about 3-4 grams per 1 cup), but this fat is primarily unsaturated and can contribute to a healthy diet.

 - Almond milk: Almond milk is another plant-based milk that is low in calories and fat.
 It contains about 2-3 grams of fat per 1 cup, most of which are heart-healthy unsaturated fats.

-- Coconut milk: Coconut milk can be higher in fat than other milk alternatives like soy or almond milk, but it still has less fat than whole milk.
-One cup of unsweetened coconut milk contains approximately 4 grams of fat.
+- Coconut milk: Coconut milk can be higher in fat than other milk alternatives like soy or almond milk.
+One cup of coconut milk contains approximately 57 grams of fat.

 - Oat milk: It is an excellent alternative for those with nut allergies, and it contains a low amount of fat (about 2-3 grams per 1 cup) and offers a creamy texture similar to whole milk.